parthsakpal07/Weather-App/README.md

 Users can input any city name to fetch and display current weather conditions.

 📡 Real-Time Weather Data
-1) Integrates with the OpenWeatherMap API to provide:
+1) Integrates with the OpenWeatherMap API to provide

 2) Temperature (in °C)